How Clubhouses Can Help

 - Definition of Clubhouses and How They Function

 - Return On Investment (ROI)

-ICCD Clubhouses ( see details below) are a powerful demonstration of the fact that people with mental illness can and do lead normal, productive lives.
-ICCD Clubhouses provide members with opportunities to build long-term relationships that, in turn, support them in obtaining employment, education and housing.
-They are community centers that offer members:
+Clubhouses are a powerful demonstration of the fact that people with mental illness can and do lead normal, productive lives.
+Clubhouses are local community centers that provide members with opportunities to build long-term relationships that, in turn, support them in obtaining employment, education and housing, including::

 A Clubhouse is first and foremost a local community center that offers people who have mental illness hope and opportunities to achieve their full potential.
 Much more than simply a program or a social service, a Clubhouse is most importantly a community of people who are working together to achieve a common goal.

 A Clubhouse is organized to support people living with mental illness.
 During the course of their participation in a Clubhouse, members gain access to opportunities to rejoin the worlds of friendships, family, employment and education, and to the services and support they may individually need to continue their recovery.
 A Clubhouse provides a restorative environment for people whose lives have been severely disrupted because of their mental illness, and who need the support of others who are in recovery and who believe that mental illness is treatable.